data61/anonlink-entity-service/docs/production-deployment.rst

 Recommended AWS worker `instance type <https://aws.amazon.com/ec2/instance-types/>`__ is ``r3.4xlarge`` - spot instances are fine as we handle node failure.
 The number of nodes depends on the size of the expected jobs, as well as the memory on each node.
-We recommend starting with at least two nodes, with each node having at least 8GiB of memory and 2 vCPUs.
+For testing we recommend starting with at least two nodes, with each node having at least 8 GiB of memory and 2 vCPUs.

 **Software to interact with the cluster**